Skip to content

 Occupational therapist assessments

-An occupational therapist (OT) assessment is often a key step when applying for a stairlift grant or local council support.
+An occupational therapist (OT) assessment is often a key step when applying for a stairlift grants or local council support.
 The assessment focuses on your daily safety, mobility, and independence, helping decide whether a stairlift is necessary and appropriate for your home.

 This page explains what an occupational therapist assessment is, what happens during the visit, and how it affects stairlift decisions.